telerik/fiddler-jam-docs/portal/portal-logs.md

 ## Opening Submitted Logs

-When the log is submitted by the Extension User, it is automatically uploaded to the Fiddler Jam Portal cloud space.
-The Extension User is the only one at this point to know the exact address of the log and has to share the generated link for the logged recording with the engineering teams who are Portal Users with the respective Portal access rights.
+When the Extension User submits the log, it is automatically uploaded to the Fiddler Jam Portal cloud space.
+The Extension User is the only one to know the exact address of the log and has to share the generated link for the logged recording with the engineering teams who are Portal Users with the respective Portal access rights.

 Fiddler Jam protects the content of the submitted logs through the following rules:

 - All logs are captured with applied masking for [any data Fiddler considers is sensitive]({%slug fj-security%}#masking-sensitive-data).
-- The submitted log can be opened only by Portal Users who meet the access rights requirements that were set by the Extension User through [the link generation options]({%slug fj-link-options%})).
+- The submitted log can be opened only by Portal Users who meet the access rights requirements that the Extension User set through [the link generation options]({%slug fj-link-options%})).
 - The submitted log can be added to a workspace by Portal Users with the respective access rights.
 Any log that is not added to a workspace will be automatically deleted after 30 days.

-To enable a [Portal Viewer]({%slug fj-users%}#viewer-role) to open the submitted log, first the Extension User has to set appropriate access rights during the link generation, and then a Portal User has to add the log to a workspace.
+To enable a [Portal Viewer]({%slug fj-users%}#viewer-role) to open the submitted log, first, the Extension User has to set appropriate access rights during the link generation.
+Then a Portal User has to add the log to a workspace.

 ## Options for Working with Logs